WordPress/wporg-plugin-guidelines/README.md

 16. [A complete plugin must be available at the time of submitting the plugin request to the directory.](https://github.com/Ipstenu/wporg-plugin-guidelines/blob/master/guideline-16.md)
 17. [Respect trademarks.](https://github.com/Ipstenu/wporg-plugin-guidelines/blob/master/guideline-17.md)
 18. [We reserve the right to alter the Plugin Guidelines at any time with or without notice.](https://github.com/Ipstenu/wporg-plugin-guidelines/blob/master/guideline-18.md)

-## Feedback

-If you feel a guideline’s explanation is unclear, please create an issue or a pull request with what you feel should be changed and why.
-All grammar/spelling corrections are greatly welcome.
-We’re trying to write these for all levels of developers, as well as people who may not speak English proficiently.
-Using words like ‘obsequious’ should be avoided (nb: That’s mostly to Mika who uses those words regularly).

-All feedback should be opened as [issues](https://github.com/Ipstenu/wporg-plugin-guidelines) in the tracker.

 ## License